cubistcastle/static-site-generators/README.md

 Testing Methodology
 -------------------

-For each of the available tools I'm going to write a simple site.
-This site will include at least two layouts, a conditional file inclusion, and a number of symlinks.
+For each of the available tools I'm going to write a simple site, which will be bundled into this repository.
+The site will attempt to satisfy each of the requirements - and if it the tool is judged to fail further work will be stopped.

-Any tool which is successfully used will be given a pass.
-Any tool which fails on one or more of the requirements will be given a failure mark.

 Available Tools